What is active wetting?: Conclusion and outlook

-Going through the list of all examples mentioned in section~\ref{sec:active}, we think that it could be a clarifying restriction to use the term \textit{active wetting} only for \textit{wetting phenomena involving active liquids, i.e., where the chemo-mechanical coupling takes place on the level of the microscopic bulk constituents}.
-This then includes most given examples, namely, the (de)wetting phenomena for cell monolayers and aggregates, for dense clusters and layers of active Brownian particles, and for sessile drops of active liquids.
-However, the category of active wetting would then neither include biomolecular condensates if only diffusive transport is accounted for nor proliferating matter like biofilms - these would more naturally fit into the category of reactive wetting where also the nonreciprocal media would belong.
+Going through the list of all examples mentioned in section~\ref{sec:active}, we think that it could be a clarifying restriction to use the term \textit{active wetting} only for wetting phenomena involving active liquids, i.e., where the chemo-mechanical coupling takes place on the level of the microscopic bulk constituents.
+This then includes most examples given in section~\ref{sec:active}, namely, the (de)wetting phenomena for cell monolayers and aggregates, for dense clusters and layers of active Brownian particles, and for sessile drops of active liquids.
+However, the category of active wetting would then neither include biomolecular condensates if only diffusive transport is accounted for nor proliferating matter like biofilms - these would more naturally fit into the category of reactive wetting where then also wetting phenomena involving nonreciprocal media would belong, e.g., in case one investigated them with nonreciprocal Cahn-Hilliard models that are purely diffusive.
 However, similar caveats as discussed above also apply here, e.g., regarding the distinction of reactive and active wetting: Again, there are systems where the classification depends on the level of description.
-For instance, a system could show active wetting when described microscopically via active Brownian particles and run-and-tumble particles and reactive wetting when described macroscopically via a coarse-grained nonreciprocal field theory \cite{DiOT2024jpamt}.\footnote{Note that \cite{DiOT2024jpamt} does not discuss wetting but the different levels of description.}
+For instance, a system could show active wetting when described microscopically via active Brownian particles and run-and-tumble particles and reactive wetting when described macroscopically via a coarse-grained nonreciprocal field theory \cite{DiOT2024jpamt}.\footnote{Note that \cite{DiOT2024jpamt} does not discuss wetting but the different levels of description.} A wetting-related example where something similar occurs with respect to the classification as relaxational are sessile drops on a heated substrate - a system that is clearly permanently out of equilibrium.
+However, in long-wave approximation \cite{OrDB1997rmp} its evolution toward a steady state is described by a thin-film equation in gradient dynamics form where the ``energy functional'' depends on heat flux and resulting Marangoni force, see \cite{OrRo1992jpif} and section~3 of \cite{ThKn2004pd}.
+In this case, the approximate description corresponds to one of relaxational wetting.